pearsonca/stdio-ghana/sessions/2014/bestpractices/index.md

 <section markdown="block">
 Hide implementation details.

-Use an object's methods and constructor to hide the details of its operation.
+Use an object`s methods and constructor to hide the details of its operation.
 That way changes to the object will not affect the program and changes to the program will not affect the object.
 </section>

 <section markdown="block">